#675 - Road Riot 4WD

 Trying to get off the mat is a mess too.
 I honestly cannot figure out what buttons it wants me to press, or in what sequence.
 I think you need to hammer on every button on the control, but who f'ing knows.

 Anyway, I'm at least 0-10 on the first fight, and every loss sends you back to the title screen.
 So I have to judge the game entirely on that fight.
 Maybe I'm just terrible at this genre, or maybe this game is just poorly made, but I gave up on trying to see any more of it.
-I think the main problem is that game wants to be Punch-Out, but couldn't recognize/replicate a single part of what made that game work.
-Instead of learning to recognize patterns and then countering, this just has random series of punch and blocks, followed by the special attack that gives you virtually no time to react.
+I think the main problem is that the game wants to be Punch-Out, but couldn't recognize/replicate a single part of what made that game work.
+Instead of learning to recognize patterns and then countering, this just has a seemingly random series of punches and blocks, followed by the special attack that gives you virtually no time to react.
 P-O was a puzzle game that gave you hints to the solutions.
 George Foreman's game just expects you to blindly figure it out.
 Assuming you even can figure it out.

 Did I beat it?